Frequently Asked Questions

 What types of providers are available at the Counseling Center?

-The center has Clinical and Counseling Psychologists (PsyD, PhD) and Counselors (LCSW, LMFT, LPCC, LPA); please review the staff page for further details.
-The Counseling Center is also a training site for students in the Counseling Psychology program at the University of Louisville, the Kent School of Social Work at the University of Louisville, and the Clinical Psychology program at Spalding University.
+The center has Clinical and Counseling Psychologists (PsyD, PhD) and Counselors and Therapists (ATR, LCSW, LMFT, LPCC, LPA); please review the staff page for further details.
+The Counseling Center is also a training site for students in the Educational and Counseling Psychology (ECPY) programs at the University of Louisville, the Kent School of Social Work at the University of Louisville, and the Clinical Psychology doctoral program at Spalding University.

 How do I make an appointment?